I can’t believe I’m saying this: Dear Readers, I’d like to introduce you to Rental House #3.

 We toyed with our offer for a long time.
 We had a very strong sense that the owners would accept $115,000, and we were ready to pay that.
 But we wanted to make a smaller offer, so that we could “negotiate up.”

 We consulted Mom and Dad.
-My dad, a tough negotiator, liked Will’s idea.
-My mom, an even tougher negotiator, agreed with mine.
+My dad, a tough negotiator, liked the idea of offering $105,000.
+My mom, an even tougher negotiator, agreed with my idea.

 Mom knows best: we submitted an offer of $95,000 and waited for the seller to retort with a counter-offer.
 To our amazement, the seller accepted it!